What is refractive error?

 Refractive error is generally diagnosed during routine eye tests.
 These will look at any difficulty or changes with focusing on both near and distant objects, to determine whether somebody is short or long-sighted.
 Eye tests will also look at how well your eyes are working together and how they react to light.

-It’s recommended that everybody has a routine eye test every two years, although those known to be at higher risk may be eligible to more frequent free tests.
+It’s recommended that everybody has a routine eye test every two years, although those known to be at higher risk may be eligible for more frequent free tests.

 Children often aren’t aware if there’s a problem with their vision as they may never have known any different.
 So it’s important to look out for possible signs that they’re struggling to see clearly – such as sitting very close to the television, squinting, and rubbing their eyes a lot.
 The sooner problems are detected, the better, so it’s always best to get things checked out.